afuzail/members/README.md

 3. Change the configurations according to your convinence. change the key's used in the applications which resides in the `config/keys.js`
 4. Done. :)
 5. Now just run it `npm start` or `nodemon start`

+### Authors
+* Fuzail Ahmed
+* Yusuf shaikh

+### License
+This project is licensed under the GPL-3.0 License - see the LICENSE.md file for details